jl33-ai/jl33-ai.github.io/source/_drafts/water_net.md

-Song: Teardrop, massive attack or No Surprises
+Song Teardrop, massive attack
+or No Surprises
 Post the raw version and the project version.
-Project: WaterNet.
+Project WaterNet. do your ML study down the transparent paper, cursive with the inkjet, timelapse it, camera.

+- make the grooves in the ground
+- record me sketching out plans for:
+	- Aqua eGradient Descent
+		- Changing the Gravity is analogous to changing the step size; increasing stochastic behavioiur
+		- draw a dendrite.

 Show a water-sim proof of why you need a non-linear activation function Show a water-sim proof of the universal approximation theory Show a water-sim of a sigmoid activation function
+I can't prove the universal approximation theory, but I can prove why you need non-linearity...

+I need to Timelapse me typing on the MacBook 1, and then focus shift rendering on the MacBook 2 in waternet.
+Keep it SO succinct.
+Also do a Birds Eye of Redding out every Parm in the network.
+- There are analogies to be drawn...

 Exploring how a sigmoid function cna be represented in an anlogue way w/ fluid simulations.
 You could calculate the change in height as a function of the volume coming in... it's kind of a sigmoid x relu